javalin/website/pages/docs/docs.md

 ## Validation
-You can access Javalin's `Validator` class through the query parameter, path parameter, header, and body methods, or by calling `JavalinValidation.validate()`.
+You can access Javalin's `Validator` class through the query parameter, path parameter, header, and body methods.
 Query parameters and form parameters can be given a default value for the case when a parameter is not present.
 Path parameters and headers cannot have default values.

 {% capture java %}
 // Query Parameters